London's V&A goes underground for new gallery

-LONDON London's Victoria and Albert Museum has built a vast, underground exhibition space as part of a 55 million pound refurbishment.
+LONDON (Reuters) - London's Victoria and Albert Museum has built a vast, underground exhibition space as part of a 55 million pound refurbishment.

 The three-year project saw the equivalent of 10 Olympic-sized swimming pools of earth removed from the site of the art and design museum to accommodate the new Sainsbury gallery, 18 metres below ground.